awfixer/awfixer/README.md

 [BuyMeACoffee]: https://coff.ee/awfixer
 [Github Sponsors]: https://github.com/sponsors/awfixer

-<h1 align="center"> Check out <a href="https://hackertalks.blog"> My Blog </a></h1>

-Hi, I'm AWFixer, also known as The Autist.
+Hi, I'm AWFixer, also known as The Autist, or The Fixer, depending on the platform and/or place you see me.
 I'm a 21-year-old disabled hacker who had a stroke in 2024 and has been navigating life with a disability ever since.
 I love technology and crank out code like it's my job—because, well, it pretty much is.
 My go-to languages are Nix, Gleam, Elixir, Go, and Rust, though necessity sometimes drags me into JavaScript/TypeScript, Ruby, or Java.

 Being disabled means I can pour massive amounts of time into writing code and contributing to open-source projects for next to nothing.
 I also handle community moderation gigs on the cheap.
 Sure, it comes with perks—like dirt-cheap rent and shorter waits in the ER—but I wouldn't recommend it to just anyone.
 Thanks to all that extra availability, feel free to treat this like a "[Book AWFixer]" service: hire me to manage one of your projects.
 After an initial fee, I keep rates low as long as I've got the bandwidth.

+> [!NOTE]
+> i am currently doing research into how GPT and BERT based LLMs work, because I want to understand it better.
+I feel like an advanced understanding of the GPT/BERT models will help me in my endevaour to create LLMs that run on general compute/conventional hardware rather than needing expensive GPU compute.

 <!-- The "overrated" section every bio really needs -->